TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 See :ref:`t3coreapi:extension-scanner` in TYPO3 Explained for more information.

-If you use the Forger reST File Generator, it will take care of this.

 .. index::
    single: Tools; reST File Generator
    single: Changelog; Generate new Entries